ai-pix/ipl-data-scraper/README.md

 ## Acknowledgments

-- Data sourced from the official IPL website (https://www.iplt20.com/)
+- Data sourced from the official IPL website (https://www.iplt20.com/) and other cricket statistic sites
+- Weather data provided by OpenWeatherMap API
-- This project is for educational purposes only
+- This project is for educational and non-commercial purposes only

+## Project Status

+Last updated: April 1, 2025
+Current IPL season: 2025